 25In the seventh month, Ishmael son of Nethaniah son of Elishama, who was of royal descent, came with ten men, and they struck down Gedaliah and he died; [they also killed] the Judeans and the Chaldeans who were present with him at Mizpah.
 26And all the people, young and old, and the officers of the troops set out and went to Egypt because they were afraid of the Chaldeans.

-27In the thirty-seventh year of the exile of King Jehoiachin of Judah, on the twenty-seventh day of the twelfth month, King Evilmerodach of Babylon, in the year he became king, g-took note of-g King Jehoiachin of Judah and released him from prison.
+27In the thirty-seventh year of the exile of King Jehoiachin of Judah, on the twenty-seventh day of the twelfth month, King Evil-merodach of Babylon, in the year he became king, g-took note of-g King Jehoiachin of Judah and released him from prison.
 28He spoke kindly to him, and gave him a throne above those of other kings who were with him in Babylon.
 29His prison garments were removed, and [Jehoiachin] received regular rations by his favor for the rest of his life.
 30A regular allotment of food was given him at the instance of the king—an allotment for each day—all the days of his life.

 Isaiah